jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program-no-inline/clang/13/O1/divergences/scale/default/divergences.md

     CF: Jump to external code for _memset
     CT: External code
     RF: Jump to external code for _memset
+    CF: avcodec_string at avcodec.c:552:20
+  Occurrences: 3

+Uncategorised
+  Before events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
+    CF: estimate_timings at demux.c:1912:20
+  Occurrences: 1

+Uncategorised
+  Before events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
+    CF: estimate_timings at demux.c:1913:20
+  Occurrences: 1

+Uncategorised
+  Before events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
+    CF: ff_mov_read_stsd_entries at mov.c:2582:16
+  Occurrences: 2

+Uncategorised
+  Before events:
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
     CF: h264_probe at h264dec.c:36:9
     CT: Jump to external code for _memset
     CF: Jump to external code for _memset